920 Pressure Plane 3MG Elevated Storage Tank

 Project Description: To meet the projected water demands and the water modeling for the 920 Pressure Plane, the City of Temple contracted KPA Engineers for the engineering services required for a new 3-million-gallon Elevated Storage Tank.

-Scope of Services: Preliminary Engineering, Capacity Determination, Design Surveys, Civil and Electrical Plans and Specifications, Supervision of Geotechnical, Environmental and Archaeological Investigations, Stakeholder Support, Bidding Services, and Assessment Submittals, and Construction Administration.
+Scope of Services: Preliminary Engineering, Capacity Determination, Design Surveys, Civil and Electrical Plans and Specifications, Supervision of Geotechnical, Environmental and Archaeological Investigations, Stakeholder Support, Bidding Services, Assessment Submittals, and Construction Administration.

 Construction Cost: $9,100,000